 In the case of the bridges of Königsberg, we can number the seven bridges and

 Any solution to the puzzle is going to be some sequence of seven bridges that includes each of the seven bridges: that is, a permutation of the sequence

 We can list each possible permutation, and then check each permutation in turn to see if that sequence of bridges represents a path that we can physically walk (without crossing a river).
 If even one of these sequences is possible to carry out, then it represents a solution to the puzzle.

-How many bridge permutations would we need to check in order to be sure that there is no way to walk the seven bridges of Königsberg exactly once?
+Using this approach, how many bridge permutations would we need to check to be sure that there is no way to walk the seven bridges of Königsberg exactly once each?